dazzlerabhi30800/social-media-engagement/README.md

 2. Create Post by posting images/video with title.
 3. Users can view &  edit their profile by updating their bio, name, profile & banner image.
 4. Logout functionality.
-5. Smooth navigation & interaction, plus all the post feed doesn't get loaded at any time, only when user scroll further.
+5. Smooth navigation & interaction, plus all the post feed doesn't get loaded at once, only when user scroll further.